Sakib1263/Sakib1263/README.md

 # <a href="https://www.gautamkrishnar.com/"><img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="3%"></a> Salam
 I am Sakib Mahmud, currently working as a Research Assistant at Qatar University (QU) and Hamad Medical Corporation (HMC).
 My field of research primarily revolves around the applications of Artificial Intelligence (AI) in the HealthCare sector.
-We save lives through AI here @QU and @HMC.

 ### Notable Publications
 Currently I have 14 publications in peer-reviewed journals and 1 publication in conference procedeeings.
 Notable mentions: